Anthilla/Antd/README.md

 - Complete administration capabilities
 - Easy to use for inspecting logs and managing services
 - Swiss Knife all-in-one for administration, configuration and monitoring
-- Scales from one machine to big cluster environments.
+- Scales from one machine to big cluster environments (WIP)
-- Orchestrated execution and management of processes and applications in distributed environments
+- Orchestrated execution and management of processes and applications in distributed environments (WIP)
-- Full machine administration and monitoring
+- Full machine administration and monitoring (WIP)
 - Unique interface throughout the application
 - Hardware/OS/architecture independent

 ### Antd is inspired by:
 - [Webmin](http://www.webmin.com/)